awslabs/duvet/design/duplicates/decisions.md

 "duplicate" names more than one thing, and each gets its own answer.

+The merged query design reserved this slot: its future-work list names "acceptable duplicates" as a mechanism not yet designed ([§7.4](../query/design.md#future-work)).
+This document is that design.

 ## The formal space {#formal-space}

 An annotation is a triple **(τ, q, t)**: